MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSession.md

 Use this parameter to specify the application name when you are not using the ConnectionURI parameter in the command.

 The default value is the value of the $PSSessionApplicationName preference variable on the local computer.
-If this preference variable is not defined, the default value is "WSMAN".
+If this preference variable is not defined, the default value is WSMAN.
 This value is appropriate for most uses.
 For more information, see about_Preference_Variables (http://go.microsoft.com/fwlink/?LinkID=113248).